biocatiit/website/content/pages/users_howto_sec_saxs_collect.rst

     with PI Hopkins on 04/30/2019).
 The first time you run a method you will have to create this folder.

 #.
-Give the run a indentifiable name.
+Give the run a identifiable name.
 The BioCAT default is PI initials plus
-    sample number (starting at 1 and incrimenting with each sample, for example JH1 for the first sample of a group with PI with initials JH).
+    sample number (starting at 1 and incrementing with each sample, for example JH1 for the first sample of a group with PI with initials JH).

     .. image:: {static}/images/how_tos/akta_method_4.PNG
         :class: img-rounded

 You are now ready to start the method.
-You shouldn't start it until you've closed the hutch and set the proper exposure parameters, so leve the "Start Protocol" window open for now.
+You shouldn't start it until you've closed the hutch and set the proper exposure parameters, so leave the "Start Protocol" window open for now.